-INSIGHT 04: How to make IT Transformation faster and easier (Part 2)
+INSIGHT 04: How To Make Your IT Transformation Faster and Easier (Part 2)

 IT Transformation is not a single project.
 It’s not something you can tick off and say “we’ve done that”.
 For enterprises that embrace true digital transformation and agile business practises, it’s an ongoing journey.
 An ever-evolving process.

-In my last post in this Insight series, I started to talk about how you can make your IT transformation journey faster and easier, without cutting corners or sacrificing your desired business outcomes.
+In my last post in this Insight series, I started to talk about how you can make your digital transformation journey faster and easier, without cutting corners or sacrificing your desired business outcomes.

 After ‘transforming the way you transform’ by championing new ideologies, you next need to simplify your approach to cloud, as well as overcoming legacy mentalities with stakeholders.

 This is true for every touchpoint in your business.
 From end-users to stakeholders and your internal IT team.
 You need to make complex technologies easy to consume.

 For end-users, simplifying the consumption of complex technology platforms means an improved experience, without increasing the learning curve required to get the most out of IT.

 A successful IT transformation requires separating the technology from the end-user.
 They should be unaware of the underlying changes being made, noticing only an increase in features and productivity.

 For stakeholders, it means being able to showcase the value of the proposed solution to IT and to the business.
 This includes the financial impact, such as cost savings and ROI, as well as non-financial impacts, such as boosts in productivity and improved perception of IT.

 If you provide context, costs and benefits for key stakeholders, they can understand the need and value of Digital transformation in business.